-With a degree in molecular genetics, 22 year old Gary Manley was looking forward to starting a PhD with the ultimate dream of a job in cancer research.
-But increasing pain and its debilitating affect from a small bump on the arch of his foot began to severely impact on Gary’s life, both physically and emotionally, leaving him reliant on a walking stick and unable to pursue his dream.
+With a degree in molecular genetics, 22-year-old Gary Manley was looking forward to starting a PhD with the ultimate dream of a job in cancer research.
+But increasing pain and its debilitating effect from a small bump on the arch of his foot began to severely impact on Gary’s life, both physically and emotionally, leaving him reliant on a walking stick and unable to pursue his dream.

 A frustratingly slow pattern of referrals eventually led to a specialist foot surgeon diagnosing Ledderhose disease, but it took Gary’s own persistent research to find a treatment he was happy with.

 “I’ve always been fit and healthy.
 I particularly enjoyed badminton which I regularly played at club level, and planned to train to become a coach at some point.
 However, it was after badminton games that I first noticed pain in a small bump on the arch of my foot.
 The pain became significant enough to start interfering in my game and I began to do some research to find out what it could be.

 Even my GP was unsure what it could be and I was referred to various physios and specialists who were unable to help.
 After several months, the pain in my foot became even worse and I eventually saw a specialist foot surgeon who diagnosed Ledderhose disease, the same conclusion as I had come to months before.

 The surgeon gave me a steroid injection which he said ‘might’ help and, indeed, it did seem to slow the disease – for a couple of months at least.
 But the relief was short-lived and, as the pain became more intense, I had to stop playing club badminton.

 I went back to see the surgeon, only to find out I had been discharged so had to start at the beginning of the system again.
 After several months I had an appointment for an orthotic to help distribute the weight in my foot and minimise pressure on the Ledderhose.
 An MRI scan was also booked as there was still some uncertainty about what else the condition might be.